VertaAI/modeldb/docs/RunningTheClientAndServer.md

 This will produce the tables necessary to run the modeldb server.

-### Getting the Thrift file
-Next, you need to get the latest thrift files for modeldb.
-Run the `update_thrift_file.py` script in the server directory to do so.

-*From /server*

-`python ./update_thrift_file.py`

 ### Launching the Server
-Finally, launch the server using the `start_server.sh` script.
+Now, launch the server using the `start_server.sh` script.
 You need Maven installed to do so.

 `./start_server.sh`